MessageSquare0x

 If you're redesigning your retail review process, here's what the data says matters:

 Frequency over formality.
 Shorter, more frequent check-ins outperform annual reviews.
-Gallup (2024) found that employees who receive weekly feedback are 3.6 times more likely to be engaged than those reviewed annually.
-In retail, where tenure is short, annual reviews often happen after the employee has already left.
+Gallup research shows that employees who received meaningful feedback in the previous week are much more likely to be fully engaged.
+In retail, where teams and schedules change quickly, annual reviews often happen after the useful coaching moment has passed.

 Employee-initiated input.
 The person doing the job knows more about it than the person supervising the job.
 Capture their perspective first, then layer on manager observations — not the other way around.